-When surveyed, employers consistently say the most important skills they need—and skills they too often find lacking—in employees are those developed in a liberal arts education.
-The ability to communicate with people one-on-one, in small groups, and in large groups.
-The ability to write well for many different audiences.
-The ability to persuade and influence with words and ideas.
-Employers look for creative problem solvers, people who can integrate several perspectives, analyze the data, and create an action plan.
+When surveyed, employers consistently say the most important skills they need in employees are those developed in a liberal arts education: The ability to communicate with people one-on-one, in small groups, and in large groups.
+The ability to write well for many different audiences, to persuade and influence with words and ideas.
+The ability to work with others who have difference perspectives.
+The ability to creatively solve problems, integrate several perspectives, analyze data, and develop an action plan.
 These skills are the hallmark of a liberal arts education, and they prepare students for the world in which they will live and work.

 But what if you’re interested in the sciences?
 Contrary to popular belief, a liberal arts college or university might be perfect for you too!
 The abovementioned skills are critical in those fields as well; in fact, many employers in the “hard” sciences are often desperately searching for candidates with the “soft” skills central to the liberal arts.
 And a liberal arts curriculum can be rich in science training.
 Applied Computing, Biochemistry, Behavioral Neuroscience, Environmental Geology, Financial Economics, Mathematics, Physics: you’ll find all these majors and more at liberal arts schools.

 College costs comparison